Higher genus relative and orbifold Gromov-Witten invariants: Local Model

-A vertex $v\in V(\Gamma)$ is unstable if $2g(v)-2+\on{val}(v)\leq 0$.
-The proof of \cite[Lemma 6]{JPPZ} still holds in our case.
-Hence, for $r>\int_d[D_0]$, there are only two types of unstable vertices \begin{itemize} \item $v$ is labeled by $0$, $g(v)=0$, $v$ carries one marking and one incident edge; \item $v$ is labeled by $\infty$, $g(v)=0$, $v$ carries one marking and one incident edge. \end{itemize}
+Recall that a vertex $v\in V(\Gamma)$ is unstable if $d(v)=0$ and $2g(v)-2+\on{val}(v)\leq 0$.
+By \cite[Lemma 12]{JPPZ18}, for $r$ sufficiently large, there are only the following two types of unstable vertices: \begin{itemize} \item $v$ is labeled by $0$, $g(v)=0$, $v$ carries one marking and one incident edge; \item $v$ is labeled by $\infty$, $g(v)=0$, $v$ carries one marking and one incident edge. \end{itemize}

-\begin{remark} As mentioned in the proof of \cite[Lemma 3.7]{TY18}, the marked point attached to an unstable vertex $v$ over $0$ needs to be orbifold marked point because of the compatibility condition at the corresponding vertex. \end{remark}